Canada: Police arrest 2 protest leaders | DW | 18.02.2022

 Canadian police on Thursday arrested at least two leaders of the so-called "freedom convoy" protest that has paralyzed the Canadian capital city of Ottawa.

-One of the arrested organizers said she expected to be arrested in a video when Ottawa police issued a final warning to protesters late Wednesday, asking protesters to either leave or face being arrested.
+One of the arrested organizers said she expected to be arrested in a video posted Thursday after Ottawa police issued a final warning to protesters late Wednesday, asking protesters to either leave or face being arrested.

 She called on supporters to flood the capital in the video, saying truckers already in place would "stay and fight for your freedom."